Gary tax expert to pay $1M after cheating IRS again

 His new guilty plea admits those hundreds of tax returns contain false income amounts from undocumented gig work and education tax credits for customers who weren’t in college.

-Magistrate Judge Martin recommended the court accept this new guilty plea and agreement and set Hall’s next sentencing at a future date.
+Magistrate Judge Martin recommended the court accept this new guilty plea and agreement and set Hall’s next sentencing for a future date.